Base64 encoding explained

 Base64 vs. its siblings

-Base16 is just hexadecimal.
-You see it in hash digests, MAC addresses, color codes.
-It's case-insensitive, which is nice, but the 100% size penalty is rough for large payloads.
+Base16 is plain hex -- you see it in hash digests, MAC addresses, CSS color codes.
+Case-insensitive, which is convenient, but the 100% size penalty hurts for anything beyond short values.

 Citations